Michael Symon: Chef and restaurateur

 On April 11, 2016, Symon opened Mabel's BBQ on East 4th Street adjacent to Lola.
 On June 11, 2016, Symon noted there would be only one location of Mabel's BBQ.
 On December 20, 2018, another Mabel's BBQ restaurant opened at the Palms Casino Resort in Las Vegas.
 On February 6, 2019, a speakeasy named Sara's opened inside of the Palms Casino Mabel's BBQ location.
+Mabel’s Bar & Q closed its doors at the Palms on Friday, Sept.
+12, 2025.
+“Sadly, all good things have come to an end, so we have made a team decision to move on from Mabel’s at Palms," Symon said in a statement to the Las Vegas Review Journal.
+"We are excited about the future for both us and them, and we wish everyone there continued success as they have always done right by us and their patrons, and it will always be one of our favorite resorts in Las Vegas.”

 On May 1, 2017, Bar Symon opened in Cleveland Hopkins International Airport in Concourse C.

 Also in May 2017, Symon opened Angeline at the Borgata Hotel Casino & Spa in Atlantic City.

 In the spring and summer of 2018, without warning, Symon closed all BSpot locations outside of Cleveland in the areas of Columbus, OH, Indianapolis, and Detroit.

 On November 20, 2020, it was announced that Symon's flagship restaurant Lola and 2 more locations of BSpot would close due to financial pressures of COVID-19, leaving his only Ohio restaurants to be Mabel's BBQ in the East 4th Street District and BSpot Eton in Woodmere.

 In January 2022, Roast in Detroit closed suddenly and unexpectedly.

 In March 2022, what was the last BSpot location in Woodmere was converted to a Mabel's BBQ.